yramachers/SensitivityModule/README.md

 **reco.vertices_on_foil** : If 2 tracks: number of tracks with a vertex on the foil.

+**reco.edgemost_vertex** : Absolute y position (in mm) of the vertex that is nearest to the edge of the detector in the y dimension.
+This could possibly be used with small cluster identification to find events near the edge of the detector who have two tracks, each associated with a calorimeter and with close vertices on the foil, but for one of which there are only 2 hits (because it is too near the edge to pass through 3 cells).

+## Output tuple structure - topologies

+**reco.topology_1e1gamma** : True if event has 1 electron candidate (track with associated hits) and 1 gamma candidate (collection of unassociated hits with timings corresponding to a single gamma)

+**reco.topology_1e1alpha** : True if event has 1 electron candidate (track with associated hits) and 1 alpha candidate (cluster of delayed tracker hits with no associated calorimeter hit)

+**reco.topology_1engamma** : True if event has 1 electron candidate (track with associated hits) and 1 or more gamma candidates (collections of unassociated hits with timings corresponding to a gamma)

+**reco.topology_2e** : True if event has a 2-electron topology (2 tracks with associated calorimeter hits, no gammas, no other tracks).
+False if not.

+## Output tuple structure - Multi-track topology info

 **reco.angle_between_tracks** : For 2-electron events: Angle between the initial momentum vectors of the two tracks.
 Does not require them to share a vertex (maybe it should).
 For 1-electron-n-gamma events, angle between the electron track and the highest-energy gamma “track”, if we assume that the gamma travels from the foil-most electron vertex to the centre of the calorimeter that it hits first.

 **reco.same_side_of_foil** : If 2 tracks: True if both tracks are on the same side of the foil, false if not

 **reco.first_track_direction_x; reco.first_track_direction_y ;                          **reco.first_track_direction_z; reco.second_track_direction_x;                              **reco.second_track_direction_y ; reco.second_track_direction_z** :  Initial direction vectors for the two tracks (Only if two tracks, arbitrary which is which)

-**reco.calo_hit_time_separation** : If 2 calorimeter hits  - time delay in nanoseconds between the hits.
-Used in the past as a crude proxy for internal/external probability.

-**reco.delayed_track_time** : If a delayed track, the time of the first delayed hit in ns

-**reco.topology_2e** : True if event has a 2-electron topology (2 tracks with associated calorimeter hits, no gammas, no other tracks).
-False if not.

 **reco.internal_probability** :  Calculates the probability that it is an internal event (both tracks are initiated in the foil).
 Available for 2-electron events, or 1-electron-n-gamma events, in which case it uses the path of the highest energy gamma.
 If internal, this should be equally distributed from 0 to 1.
 If external (particle leaves one calorimeter, travels to foil, then to another calorimeter) this will be very close to 0.
 Calculated from energy and time of calorimeter hits vs length of tracks.